What we do

 Explore this fund

-Oxfam Novib portfolio
+Oxfam Novib Fund

 The Oxfam Novib mandate was established in 1998 by Oxfam Novib to support high-potential, high-impact microfinance institutions worldwide.
 It is dedicated to enhancing resilience in response to the escalating effects of climate change.
 Oxfam Novib Fund (ONF) supports Microfinance institutions (MFIs) that focus on underserved markets and target specific groups: rural communities, small-scale agricultural producers and women borrowers.